 Figure 7.
-A photon wave packet enters at E, and encounters a first half-silvered mirror H_1 .
-Each part of the divided beam then encounters a fully silvered mirror S which diverts it to a second half-silvered mirror H_2 .
+A photon wave packet enters at E, and encounters a first half-silvered mirror $H_1$ .
+Each part of the divided beam then encounters a fully silvered mirror S which diverts it to a second half-silvered mirror $H_2$ .
 Two 100% efficient detectors, B and D, are placed in the two exit beams.

-Due to interference between the waves in the wave packets following the two alternative possible routes, every photon that enters at E is detected at detector B, none at detector D.
+Due to interference between the waves in the wave packets that follow the two alternative possible routes, every photon that enters at E is detected at detector B, none at detector D.

 (For later convenience, I have assumed that a glass bar has been inserted that shifts by 180 degrees the phase of the wave exiting the mirrors horizontally.)
-But if a 100% efficient, fully absorbing detector DID is inserted into either one of the two segments running between H_1 and H_2 , then half of the photons that enter at E will be detected at DID, one quarter at B, and the other quarter at D. This distribution would be completely understandable if the wave packet of the individual photon goes wholly either one way or the other at H_1 .
-Yet if DID is not inserted, then the wave packet for each individual photon entering at E cannot go wholly one way or another at H_1 , for this would preclude the interference effect, and allow the photon to go often to D, which it never does in this case that DID is not inserted.
-Butt DID could be either inserted or not inserted according to a choice made randomly only after the wave packet has passed H_1 .
-Yet how is the wave-packet for the individual photon able to decide whether or not to split at H_1 before the choice is made that determines whether or not it must split?
+But if a 100% efficient, fully absorbing detector DID is inserted into either one of the two segments running between $H_1$ and $H_2$ , then half of the photons that enter at E will be detected at DID, one quarter at B, and the other quarter at D. This distribution would be completely understandable if the wave packet of the individual photon goes wholly either one way or the other at $H_1$ .
+Yet if DID were not inserted, then the wave packet for each individual photon entering at E would not be able go wholly one way or another at $H_1$ , for this would preclude the interference effect, and allow the photon to go often to D, which it never does in the case that DID is not inserted.
+But DID could be either inserted or not inserted according to a choice made randomly only after the wave packet has passed $H_1$ .
+Yet how is the wave-packet for the individual photon able to decide whether or not to split at $H_1$ before the choice is made that determines whether or not it must split?
 And if the wave packet of the individual photon to be deviated from B to D without the 100% efficient completely absorbing DID being affected in any way?